 Do you want to print directly onto CDs and DVDs?
 Some printers support printing on inkjet-printable CDs and DVDs.
 Printing directly onto the media is better than printing labels and sticking them onto discs, because in rare instances labels may develop bubbles that can ruin the disc.
 However, you'll need special discs to use this feature.

 Reviews praise printers that use separate cartridges for each color because you don't throw away unused ink as you would with a single multicolor cartridge.
 However, you do dispose of more plastic.
 Manufacturers want you to buy their proprietary ink cartridges, but if you don't need the best print quality, off-brand cartridges or cartridge refills cost less.
-See our companion report on printer ink.

 You can often find handsome rebates on inkjet printers, especially older high-end photo printers that are being phased out as newer models are introduced.
 If you want to save money, consider older models first, and search online or in stores for rebates.
 Of course, make sure you fully understand the terms of the rebate before purchasing, and be sure to redeem the rebate afterward if you want to realize the savings.